-- edit the deploy/cr.yaml file,
+- · edit the deploy/cr.yaml file,

-- use a ConfigMap,
+- · use a ConfigMap,

 - use a Secret object.

-If you specify a custom HAProxy configuration in this way, the Operator doesn't provide its own HAProxy configuration file.
+If you specify a custom HAProxy configuration in this way, the Operator doesn't provide its own HAProxy configuration file except several hardcoded options (which therefore can't be overwritten).
 That's why you should specify either a full set of configuration options or nothing.
+Additionally, when upgrading Percona XtraDB Cluster it would be wise to check the HAProxy configuration file provided by the Operator and make sure that your custom config is still compatible with the new variant.